Italian Market, Philadelphia: In popular culture

-The market also plays a role in the culture of Philadelphia, often being included in cultural depictions of the city.
-For example, The Italian Market was featured in Rocky and Rocky II, most notably in the running/training montage where a vendor tosses the boxer an orange.
+The market plays a role in the culture of Philadelphia, often being included in cultural depictions of the city.
+One example, the Italian Market was featured in Rocky and Rocky II, most notably in the running/training montage where a vendor tosses the boxer an orange in the first film.
 The television series Hack also filmed several episodes that featured the Italian Market, and it was also featured on a season 5 episode of the television show It's Always Sunny in Philadelphia.